tianyiliu27/greenwaves-interview/test/src/README.md

 		In L1 : Transform 2D Array into List
 		Using 1D DMA transfer from L1 to L2

-To do :
+Exo4 :
 		4. (new graduate) Extend the previous `launch.sh` script to accept a matrix size parameter.
    For example, entering `./launch.sh -s 128` will select a matrix size of 128x128.
 Use a default value of 64 when size is not specified.

+	I didn't have time to do this one ...
+But my idea would be : using the script to connect with the Makefile and using int main(int argc, int** argv)

 	   6. (experienced) Optimize all previous operations as efficiently as possible.

+	   I didn't have time, but for the copy memory, I would like to use align variable :
+	   __attribute__((aligned(n))) to get the same

+	   Enable Compiler Optimization

+	   I use dma to do copy which is a kind of optimization.
+Because it offload CPU charge and decreases power consumption